 Web Print (Simple)

 If running a simple Web Print installation on Windows, Web Print will need to be reconfigured on the new server.
-If the server is not a domain member, you will have to recreate the “webprint” user and reconfigure its access to Adobe Reader, the hotfolder and the PaperCut Web Print service.
+If the server is not a domain member, you will have to recreate the “webprint” user and reconfigure its access to the Web Print Hot Folder, as well as the PaperCut Web Print service.
 Review the Web Print Simple Mode setup instructions for further details.

 Web Print (Sandbox)

-If running a sandbox Web Print installation, check the “webprint” user’s printer and hot folder shares from the sandbox, as the relevant paths may have changed.
+If running Web Print in sandbox mode, check the “webprint” user’s printer and Web Print Hot Folder shares as added on each of the Web Print Servers, as the relevant network paths may have changed.
 Review the Web Print Sandbox Mode setup instructions for further details.

 Secondary Servers (Internet)